Personalized and Specialized Care for Food Allergies, Intolerances and Sensitivities

 The oral food challenge involves eating a serving of the allergic food in a slow, graded fashion under medical supervision.
 The food challenge procedure is the most accurate test to determine whether a food needs to be avoided or will no longer need to be avoided.

-The food challenge is undertaken when you are generally in good health and can discontinue antihistamine for a brief period (usually three days) before the test.
+The food challenge is undertaken when you or your child is in generally good health and can discontinue antihistamine for a brief period (usually three days) before the test.

-You will be observed for symptoms such as itching, rash, abdominal pain or difficulty breathing.
-If any symptoms develop, you will be treated immediately.
+You or your child will be observed for symptoms such as itching, rash, abdominal pain or difficulty breathing.
+If any symptoms develop, treatment will begin immediately.
 In most cases, this will involve the use of diphenhydramine and/or epinephrine to prevent any allergic reactions from getting worse.
 In studies of food challenges, many children develop mild symptoms during a food challenge that require these treatments.
 Very rarely, other treatments are needed for more serious reactions.

-In some cases, your doctor may decide to place an IV in your arm before the challenge starts.
+In some cases, your doctor may decide to place an IV in you or your child’s arm before the challenge starts.
 This would be used to give medicine if needed.

 Major risks include severe breathing difficulties and, in rare cases, a drop in blood pressure.
 While a severe outcome such as death is theoretically possible, this has not occurred from medically supervised oral food challenges.
 The risk of a reaction is reduced by starting the challenge with very small amounts of food, administering the food over a prolonged time period, stopping the challenge at the first sign of a reaction and by not giving any food suspected to cause a major reaction.